Akramovic1/Face-Recognition/README.md

 # Face Recognition
 With face detection, you can get the information you need to perform tasks like embellishing selfies and portraits, or generating avatars from a user's photo.
-Because ML Kit can perform face detection in real time, you can use it in applications like video chat or games that respond to the player's expressions.

 ## Methods of Face Recognition
  - PCA